pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 ## Review

+This PKP School video demonstrates how to configure the Review process in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

-{% include video.html id="1adbIbQM6E" provider="youtube" title="Video of Review process demonstration in OJS"%}
+{% include video.html id="1adbIbQM6E" provider="youtube" title="Video of how to configure the Review process in OJS"%}

 This tab allows you to configure your journal's review process.